ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/index.md

 Use these conditions when the price depends on customer-related information in the sales document.

 - **Customer** – limits the price to sales documents for a specific customer.
-- **Customer Type** – limits the price to sales documents for customers of a specific type.
 - **Ship To Customer** – limits the price to sales documents with a specific ship-to customer.
 - **Target Group** – limits the price to sales documents for customers in a specific target group.